Function

 top_k: 5

-Once configured, you can run it just like regular vector retrieval.
+After completing the configuration, you can run it just like using ordinary vector retrieval.

 Web Search API

-Before use, set the corresponding service’s API key.
+You need to set the API Key of the corresponding service before use.
 You can manually export environment variables before running the Pipeline:

 export TAVILY_API_KEY="your retriever key"